yveshoebeke/strexplode/README.md

 ### Results

-1. The function will return the result in an array of strings.
+1. The function will return the result in an array of strings (char**).
 1. The provided 3'rd argument will contain the number of elements in the resulting array.

+---

+### Issues

+1. There are 2 open issues, see [here](https://github.com/yveshoebeke/strexplode/issues).
+1. They do not impact the result.

+---